Illit: Artistry

 Illit debuted with a concept based on the "authentic feelings of teenage girls", differing from "complex" backstories often presented in previous K-pop acts.
 Pop culture critic Kim Do-heon suggested that Illit's success can be attributed to their emphasis on the "theme of relatability," which contributed to the development of their musical identity.

 Plagiarism allegations

 In April 2024, Illit's management and producers were publicly accused of plagiarism by NewJeans' executive producer Min Hee-jin.
 Illit's management refuted the allegations and filed a complaint for defamation.
 Later in October, Belift Lab CEO Kim Tae-ho appeared at the National Assembly where he further refuted the claims.

 Endorsements

 In March 2024, Illit was selected as the new face of Acne Studios' SS24 global campaign.
 On March 28, the group was selected as the new Y brand model of KT Y. Wonhee was announced as a new model for Japanese sports drink Pocari Sweat in April.
 On May 1, Illit became the new model for the French cosmetics brand Bioderma, and on May 28, the group was announced as the new model for the American footwear company Crocs.

 On February 10, 2025, Moka and Iroha were announced as new Tone Up UV ambassador for La Roche-Posay.
 On March 8, Illit was announced as the new brand ambassador for Lacoste Japan.
 On March 26, it was announced that Illit became the new face of Pocari Sweat.
 On July 3, it was announced that Illit became the official brand ambassador of Candy Magic, a contact lens brand from Japan.
 On July 10, it was announced that Illit became the new ambassador of M&M's in Asia, being the first K-pop group involved with the brand.
 On August 1, Superdry & Co announced that the group would be the new ambassador of the brand in Korea.
 On September 29, Uniqlo announced that the group would be the new ambassador of the brand in Japan.
-On October 22, Illit has been appointed as the ambassador for Hoshino Resort.
+On October 22, Illit was appointed as the ambassador for Hoshino Resort.
+On February 24, 2026, Rockfish Weatherwear announced the "Illit x Rockfish Weatherwear" Dreamscape collection, a collaboration with the group.